hongweilibran/wmh_ibbmTum/README.md

 ```
 python test_your_data.py
 ```
-The dockerfile submitted to the WMh challenge is available:
+The dockerfile submitted to the WMH challenge is available:
 ```
 docker pull wmhchallenge/sysu_media
 ```